formycore/Devops_Notes/3-tier-mern/dockerize_compose_3_tier_mern.md

 ```
 # Now run the Docker image for the backend
 ```
+# with this we are running the docker build
 - docker run -d -p 5000:5000 --name backend backend:v1
 ```
 ## Now setup the frontend